 401 Water Quality Certification

-A 401Certification is needed when placing material, or fill, into the jurisdictional waters of the United States.
-Examples are: culverts under road crossings, rip rap along stream banks and stormwater outfall pipes.
-The term jurisdictional waters here refers to large lakes, rivers, streams and wetlands, including those that don't always contain water.
-The permitting and certification process is shared between the department and the U.S. Army Corps of Engineers.
-More details can be found at the St. Louis Corps District's Regulatory website.
+Although 401 Certifications are issued in association with federal licenses, such as Federal Energy Regulatory Commission hydropower licenses, most 401 Certifications are issued for Clean Water Act Section 404 Permits (404 Permits) issued by the U.S. Army Corps of Engineers (Corps).
+These permits authorize the placing of material, or fill, into the jurisdictional waters of the United States.
+Examples of placing fill include riprap along stream banks, culverts under road crossings and stormwater outfall pipes.
+The term jurisdictional waters refers to large lakes, rivers, streams and wetlands, including those that don't always contain water.
+Jurisdictional determinations are made by the Corps, but the permitting and certification process is shared between the Corps and the department.
+More details can be found at the Corps Regulatory Program and Permits website.

 Following is information about how to apply for a 401 Certification, along with information about the conditions that will apply for 404 Nationwide Permits in Missouri.